Tenant & Landlord Resources

-Landlords and property managers can play an important role in protecting residents from heat-related illness.
-While heat increases the risk for everyone, some residents are more at-risk for heat-related illness including:
+Landlords and property managers can play an important role in protecting residents from heat-related illnesses.
+While heat increases the risk for everyone, some residents are more at risk for heat-related illnesses.
+Such residents include:

 - Seniors